Chamshan Charasa

-Chamshan and Charasa is a village in the Leh district of Ladakh, India.
+Chamshan Charasa is a village in the Leh district of Ladakh, India.
 It is located in the Nubra tehsil.
-The road to Chamshen valley is very accessible all throughout the season while Charasa, having closest village to Chamshen because of the river in between still need to take a long way from Koyak Bridge by stretching approximately 40km more.
+The road to Chamshen Valley is accessible year-round.

 Demographics

 According to the 2011 census of India, Chamshan Charasa has 180 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 56.8%.